Published on 12 August 2026

 Interest charges apply only to your outstanding balance.
 If you borrow £30,000 for two weeks, you pay interest for just those 14 days.

 The monthly interest rate varies based on your business profile and risk assessment.
-Most facilities range from 2% to 8% per month on the outstanding balance.
+Most facilities range from 2% to 8% per month on the outstanding balance, so interest rates can materially affect the overall cost depending on how much you draw and how long you keep it outstanding.

 Seasonal Businesses

 Summer Tourism Operators: Restaurants, hotels, and tour companies often need cash during the quiet winter months.
-A revolving facility bridges the gap between seasons.
+A revolving facility bridges the gap between seasons and helps cover the lag between accounts receivable coming in and accounts payable falling due, so there’s less risk of delays when paying suppliers.

 Construction Companies: Weather-dependent businesses can't always predict when projects will be completed.
 Revolving credit covers payroll during delays.